hisarciklilar/fun_fact_stats/README.md

 ### Code formatting

-- I used VS Code's "Prettier Code Formatting" extension to format the html and css code.
+- I used VS Code's "Prettier Code Formatting" extension to finalise the formatting of the html code.
+- I used VS Code's "Beautify" css formatting extension to finalise the formatting of the css code.

 ## Acknowledgements

-I extend my thanks to my mentor Matt Bodden, for the help and information that he provided during our mentoring sessions.
+I extend my thanks to my mentor Matt Bodden, for the information and guidance that he provided during our mentoring sessions.
 My conversations with him helped to shape this website and more importantly, to resolve some issues that I faced while working on the project.